 - This is an optional clause that can precede a SEGMENT REJECT LIMIT clause to log information about rows with formatting errors.
 The optional INTO error_table clause specifies an error table where rows with formatting errors will be logged when running in single row error isolation mode.

 - If the INTO error_table clause is not specified, the error log information is stored internally (not in an error table).
 Error log information that is stored internally is accessed with the Greenplum Database built-in SQL function gp_read_error_log().

 - If the error_table specified already exists, it will be used.
 If it does not exist, it will be created.

 - See Notes for information about the error log information and built-in functions for viewing and managing error log information.

 - The error_table cannot be modified with the ALTER

-TABLE command.Note: The optional INTO error_table clause is deprecated and will not be supported in the next major release.
+TABLE command.Note: The optional INTO error_table clause is deprecated and will not be supported in a future release.
 Only internal error logs will be supported.